How to Apply for Student Loans: Federal and Private

 Private Student Loan Applications

 Once you select the best student loan option for you, you will need to formally apply for the loan.
-If you can, apply for private student loans with a cosigner (usually a parent or guardian) so that you’ll receive the most favorable rate.
+If possible, apply for private student loans with a cosigner to receive the most favorable rate.
+Typically, you would chose your parent or guardian as a cosigner.
 Before you start your application, you and your cosigner (if you’re using one) should have the following materials handy:

 - Personal information and contact information